 3. Cleaning Up Your Home

 A clean home is the best defence against cockroaches!
-Some helpful tips to make sure your home isn’t a welcoming place for cockroaches is to:
+Some helpful tips to make sure your home isn’t a welcoming place for cockroaches are to:

 - Store all your food in sealed containers.